Threekit/treble-legacy/docusaurus/docs/components-threekit-provider.md

 ---
-id: treble-react-threekit-provider
+id: components-threekit-provider
 title: Threekit Provider
 sidebar_label: Threekit Provider
 ---

 # Threekit Provider

-:::info Required
+:::info Multi-products

-The `ThreekitProvider` is required for using any of the Treble components or API.
+You **do not** need to use the ThreekitProvider if you are using the `<PlayerLayouts>` component to defined multiple products.
+The ThreekitProvider component will setup the ThreekitProvider for you internally.

 :::